 - Ask the candidate to call you immediately after giving notice.

-- Set up their new email and let them access.
+- Set up their new email and let them access it remotely.

 - Print the new business cards and send them to the home address.